• Skip to primary navigation

 Vinegar: In place of the rice vinegar in this miso sauce, use rice wine vinegar, apple cider vinegar, white vinegar, white wine vinegar, or lime juice.

-This miso sauce recipe is already gluten-free, nut-free, egg-free, and dairy-free.
+This miso sauce recipe is naturally gluten-free, nut-free, egg-free, and dairy-free.
 Because miso is made from soybeans, it is not soy-free and can't be made soy-free.

 How to Fix a Mistake